EN | FR

 Is it time for a screening mammogram?
 Call BreastCheck at 1-855-952-4325 to make an appointment.

-Every year 900 Manitoban women are diagnosed with breast cancer and 200 will die from the disease.
+Every year, over 900 Manitobans are expected to be diagnosed with breast cancer and about 150 are expected to die from the disease.

-Only 10% of women diagnosed with breast cancer have a family history of breast cancer.
+Only 10% of people diagnosed with breast cancer have a family history of breast cancer.

-Eight out of ten breast cancers occur in women age 50 or older.
+Most breast cancers (80%) occur in people age 50 or older.

-BreastCheck is a program that checks Manitoba women ages 50 and over for early signs of breast cancer.
+BreastCheck is CancerCare Manitoba’s breast cancer screening program.
+BreastCheck screens eligible Manitobans ages 45 and over for early signs of breast cancer.
 Regular screening mammograms are the best way to find breast cancer early.
-When found early, there may be more treatment options and better chance of a cure.
+When breast cancer is found early, there may be more treatment options and better chance of a cure.

-Most people are at average risk of breast cancer should have a screening mammogram every 2 years.
+Most eligible people at average risk of breast cancer should have a screening mammogram every 2 years.
+People at average risk of breast cancer have no risk factors that put them at an increased risk of breast cancer.

 .